Hadamard products of hypersurfaces: Hadamard products of hypersurfaces

 \section{Hadamard products of hypersurfaces}

 In general the Hadamard product of two hypersurfaces is not a hypersurface but the whole ambient space.
-However, there are hypersurfaces for which this happens, as expressed by the following results.
+However, the following results show that there are cases in which the Hadamard product of two hypersurfaces is a hypersurfaces.

 First of all we analyze some pathological cases.

 \begin{Lem} Let $H_i$ be any coordinate hyperplane, for $i=0,\dots, n$.
 Then \begin{itemize} \item[i)] $H_{i_1}\star \cdots \star H_{i_t}$ is the linear subspace $Z(x_{i_j}\,;\, j=1,\dots, t)$. \item[ii)] $H_i\star C=H_i$ for any hypersurface $C$ different from a coordinate hyperplane. \end{itemize} \end{Lem}